 | DELETE | Delete resource |

-To reflect an API under development to the actual service environment, API deployment is required.
+To apply a developing API to the live service environment, API deployment is required.

-To deploy a created API, follow these steps:
+To deploy the generated API, follow these steps.

 Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-Click the Deploy API button on the Resource page.
-This will take you to the Deploy API popup window.
+Click the API Deployment button on the Resources page.
+It opens the API Deployment popup.

 - Enter or select the required information.